DMR-coding/blinkytape-advanced-protocol/README.md

   * More languages coming soon.
 Requests welcome.
 * demos: Example remote-control BlinkyTape apps.
   * clock.py: A python3 application which displays a binary clock on the BlinkyTape.
+  * colorchooser.py: Set BlinkyTape's color from a colorpicker dialog.